Strong-AI-Lab/RoVF-Meerkat-Reidentification/README.md

 > Recent advances in deep learning have significantly improved the accuracy and scalability of animal re-identification methods by automating the extraction of subtle distinguishing features from images and videos.
 This enables large-scale non-invasive monitoring of animal populations.
 We propose a segmentation pipeline and a re-identification model to re-identify animals without ground-truth IDs.
 The segmentation pipeline segments animals from the background based on their bounding boxes using the DINOv2 and segment anything model 2 (SAM2) foundation models.
 For re-identification, we introduce a method called recurrence over video frames (RoVF), which uses a recurrent component based on the Perceiver transformer on top of a DINOv2 image model to iteratively construct embeddings from video frames.
 We report the performance of the proposed segmentation pipeline and re-identification model using video datasets of meerkats and polar bears (PolarBearVidID).
 The proposed segmentation model achieved high accuracy (94.56% and 97.37%) and IoU (73.94% and 93.08%) for meerkats and polar bears, respectively.
 We found that RoVF outperformed frame- and video-based baselines, achieving 46.5% and 55% top-1 accuracy on masked test sets for meerkats and polar bears, respectively.
 These methods show promise in reducing the annotation burden in future individual-based ecological studies.
 The code is available at [https://github.com/Strong-AI-Lab/RoVF-Meerkat-Reidentification](https://github.com/Strong-AI-Lab/RoVF-Meerkat-Reidentification).

 ## TODO list
-We are still updating this repository, and in particular we plan to make the following changes:
+We are still updating this repository, and in particular, we plan to make the following changes:
 * Improve this README.
 * Add segmentation code.
 * Fix instillation: some packages are not installed correctly.
 * Upload all training yaml files.
 * Update comments/documentation for all files.
-* Add instruction on how to run the re-identification main.py through the command line.
+* Add instructions on how to run the re-identification main.py through the command line.
 * Generate_yml.py should be updated to create all yaml file documents as well as results/ folder structure.
 * Instructions on how to set up Dataset/ folder (perhaps from downloadable links) and a bash script.